-Major retailers forced to change strategy in the UK
+Major retailers forced to change strategy

 The latest grocery share figures from Kantar Worldpanel, published today for the 12 weeks ending 27 April 2014, show British grocery market growth at just 1.9% – the lowest level for at least 11 years.* This low growth has been caused by intensifying price competition among the supermarkets and a resulting drop in price inflation.